-d.
-Precautions to be followed in other areas of the school (e.g. laboratories, hostels) and during school outings e.
-The following arrangements will be made to make sure that all staff and learners are appropriately trained in first aid and how to deal with body fluids f.
+e.
+The following arrangements will be made to make sure that all staff and learners are appropriately trained in first aid and how to deal with body fluids. f.
 This information will be communicated to teachers and learners in the following way.

-2. Sexual Behaviour

-a.
-The following measures will be taken to minimize the chance of HIV transmission between learners as a result of sexual activity.
+2. Sexual Behaviour The following measures will be taken to minimize the chance of HIV transmission a.
+The following measures will be taken to minimize the chance of HIV transmission